The Washington College of Law American University

-Disability Support Services (DSS) provides services to students with physical, medical, sensory, or psychological disabilities.
-The Academic Support Center (ASC) provides services to students with learning disabilities and Attention Deficit Hyperactivity Disorder (ADHD).
+The Academic Support and Access Center (ASAC) provides services to students with physical, medical, sensory, or psychological disabilities as well as services to students with learning disabilities and Attention Deficit Hyperactivity Disorder (ADHD).
 These services are provided to promote full participation in academic programs and other campus activities.
-DSS and the ASC have the specific responsibility for reviewing professionally prepared documentation of a disability, determining effective and reasonable modification for a disability, verifying a disability for faculty and other persons, and recommending course and learning accommodations on behalf of the university.
+The ASAC has the specific responsibility for reviewing professionally prepared documentation of a disability, determining effective and reasonable modification for a disability, verifying a disability for faculty and other persons, and recommending course and learning accommodations on behalf of the university.
 These offices also refer to other resources, both on and off campus.

-Once a law student has met with the director of either the ASC or DSS, the student should make an appointment in the Office of Student Affairs at WCL to discuss the procedures for implementing the appropriate accommodations within the law school setting.
-Please contact Myra Wilder, Assistant Director of Student Affairs, firstname.lastname@example.org.
+Once a law student has met with a counselor at the ASAC, the student should make an appointment in the Office of Student Affairs at WCL to discuss the procedures for implementing the appropriate accommodations within the law school setting.
+For such a meeting, please contact Anita Padmanabhan, Assistant Director of Student Affairs, at email@example.com.

 Students who need auxiliary aids will be permitted to use aids such as tape recorders, Braille or recorded texts, oral or manual interpreters, note takers, or other assistive or adaptive equipment.
 In many cases, the university's role will be to inform students of programs or organizations which assist with auxiliary aids.
 The university's responsibility for providing auxiliary aids will be determined on a case-by-case basis.
 The university does not provide wheelchairs, hearing aids, personal attendants, and other kinds of personal devices or services.